Man1exter/botAICRYPTO/README.md

 ### binance_his.py

 This script creates a Streamlit dashboard for real-time trading data and AI forecasts.
 It fetches data from Binance, displays a TradingView chart, and includes tabs for risk analysis and historical data.

+### bloomberg_terminal.py

+This script fetches news from the Bloomberg API, filters articles based on keywords, displays the news, saves it to a file, and sends notifications for new articles.
+It also schedules regular news fetches.

 ### README.md